 My father-in-law recently sold his Porsche, a lovely little black-on-black 2003 Carrera 911, the one with headlights like fried eggs.
 It was his daily driver for over a decade and then, in a fit of practicality and ecological soul-searching, he replaced it with a Tesla Model 3.
 He’s still floored by the car’s uncanny, improbable acceleration, its preposterous grip and the nuances of one-pedal driving.
 He has solar panels on his garage and is holding out hope for a new bidirectional home charging unit, like they have in Europe and Japan.
 He doesn’t miss the Porsche one bit.
 He’s having fun.

-That’s the clever part: Tangibly, philosophically, Tesla has constructed an entirely new idea of automotive enthusiasm, plus the goods and support to service it, without a branded boom box or golf umbrella to be found.
-And that’s what’s exciting about it and its growing cohort of new and relentlessly future-focused brands like Rimac and Rivian: There’s no heritage to haul around like old luggage, in constant need of unpacking.
+That’s the clever part: Tangibly and philosophically, Tesla has constructed an entirely new idea of automotive enthusiasm, plus the goods and support to service it, without a branded boom box or golf umbrella to be found.
+That’s what’s exciting about it, and its growing cohort of new and relentlessly future-focused brands such as Rimac and Rivian: There’s no heritage to haul around like old luggage, in constant need of unpacking.
 The ink is still wet on their origin stories; their next chapters promise to be more interesting, more significant, than their last.
 And it shows the old guard’s brand-extension fervor for what it is: a reflexive preoccupation with the past, the covetous accounting of bygone glory.
 It ignores the legacy still to be made to focus, instead, on safeguarding the one that came before—an idea which may already be out of date.